hikeventures/hikeventures.github.io/_posts/articles/ideas/2015-11-17-Outdoor-Gear-Wishlist-Christmas-2015.markdown

 layout: post
 ---

 Christmas 2015 is just around the corner and I decided to share with you my outdoor gear ideas on my Christmas wishlist for 2015 and which I intend to use on my next hiking, snowshoeing or packrafting adventures (in case I would get the items).
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 ![][image-1]